gandhi120/notemaker/docs/Release_3.3.6/PRD_Document.md

 - Formatting options including bold and underline.
 - Save flow with a pop-up for entering a note name.
 - Validation for note name length, duplication, and empty inputs.
-- Display of saved notes under the “My Notes” list with metadata (name, created by, created on).
+- Display of saved notes under the "My Notes" list with metadata (name, created by, created on).
+- **Pagination for notes list** (load 20 notes at a time, load more on scroll).
 - UI based on provided design link.

 ### Out of Scope